 Often considered the Father of Emotional Intelligence, Dan Goleman is the author of Emotional Intelligence, named one of the 25 Most Influential Business Management Books, by TIME Magazine.
 His works have gone on to help define strong leadership skills and styles.
 His book Primal Leadership: Realizing the Power of Emotional Intelligence written in collaboration with Richard Boyatzis and Annie McKee, defined six Emotional Leadership Styles.

 In order to implement change, it is important to understand the six leadership styles and the degree of impact they can have on an organization.

 Many of these leadership styles are most successful when utilized in tandem with one another.
-The most effective leaders pull from this selection of styles to fit the moment versus trying to fit each moment to a single style.
-Through proper utilization of each of these styles a leader can move their team effectively through change.
+The most effective leaders pull from this selection of styles to fit the moment versus trying to fit each moment into a single style.
+Through proper utilization of each of these styles, a leader can move their team effectively through change.